albinekcom/albinekcom.github.io/_posts/2018-10-29-optimizing-raster-images.markdown

 ## Show me your #nice_pictures

-In the previous blog posts ([Optimizing vector graphics 👁](optimizing-vector-graphics)) I described how in a easy way optimize vector images.
+In the previous blog post ([Optimizing vector graphics 👁](optimizing-vector-graphics)) I described how in a easy way optimize vector images.
 Vectors are great but we are still surrounded by typical, classic images. `JPEG`, `PNG`, `GIF`...
 These files could be also improved (with smaller file size as an output).
 How you can do it?
 By using a proper tool!

 ## Perfect tool?